All Episodes

 No, no, no, sorry.

-yeah and ramp everything up with i'm just thinking because we had our sort of dress rehearsal if you like during covid and i sort of quite like London because London was just sort of I call London a functioning hypocrisy where everyone knows everything's bollocks and they sort of abide by the rules sort of, you know, the bare minimum and they get away with whatever they can get away with.
+And I sort of quite like London because London was just sort of, I call London a functioning hypocrisy where everyone knows everything's bollocks and they sort of abide by the rules, sort of, you know, the bare minimum and they get away with whatever they can get away with.

-So, you know, for example in London people would wear their masks but they'd wear it around their chin.
+So, you know, for example, in London, people will wear their masks, but they'd wear it around their chin.

 That kind of thing.